 Coupler.io billing plans

-Besides the already mentioned free forever plan, Coupler.io offers three paid subscription plans depending on the data volume and refresh frequency you need.
-The cheapest one, Professional for $19 per month, will let you pull 10,000 rows per every import of 2,500 in total.
-The most expensive plan, Business for $79 per month, increases this number to 100,000 rows per import of 25,000 in total.
+Coupler.io offers three paid subscription plans depending on the integrations, data volume, and refresh frequency you need.
+The cheapest one, Personal for $49 per month, will let you pull 10,000 rows per import.
+The most expensive plan, Business for $249 per month, increases this number to 100,000 rows per import.
 You’ll also be able to schedule data refresh every 15 minutes!

 Stitchdata billing plans

 Stitch pricing starts at $100 per month and you are able to pay either monthly or annually.
 However, the annual subscription will give you 2 month free which is definitely a bargain!
 The cheapest plan, Stitch Standard, gives you fixed 5 users, fixed 10 sources, and one destination.
 However, it is customizable in terms of rows per month.
 So you can either go with 5 million for $100 or increase it to 300 million for $1,250 per month.

 As for the Enterprise plans, Stitch Unlimited and Stitch Unlimited Plus, their pricing is available upon request.
 They will give you unlimited sources, users, and rows.
 Destinations as well?
 Stitch provides the flexibility to load data into any combination of the five destination options available.

 You can sign up to Coupler.io with your Google or Microsoft account.
 Click + Add new importer, name it, select the source and destination apps, and set up the ETL pipeline: